stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 the channel:

 - s, the _starting sequence number_, is initialized to one greater than the sequence number of escrow account E after E has been created.
-It the first available sequence number for iterations to consume.
+It is the first available sequence number for iterations to consume.

 - i, the _iteration number_ of the payment channel, is initialized to zero.